B-Interactive/cloudflare-stream-wordpress/README.md

 On **Settings → Cloudflare Stream** you can:

 - See whether a signing key is active (**Key on file**), from constants or options
-- **Generate signing key** via the Cloudflare API (saves id + PEM immediately; Cloudflare only shows PEM once)
+- **Generate signing key** via the Cloudflare API (does **not** write to the database yet)
+- On the short-lived setup panel: copy a ready-to-paste `wp-config.php` snippet, then choose either:
+  1. **I have pasted this into wp-config.php** (preferred) — checks constants work, deletes any DB copy, discards the temporary key
+  2. **Store in the WordPress database** (less secure) — saves id + PEM to options
+- **Show wp-config snippet** while the key is only in options, then confirm you moved it to constants (removes the DB copy) or keep it in the database
-- **Remove stored signing key** from WordPress options (does not revoke the key at Cloudflare)
+- **Remove stored signing key** from WordPress options even when constants are active (clears leftover DB copies; does not revoke the key at Cloudflare)

+#### Recommended generate flow

+1. Click **Generate signing key** in **Settings → Cloudflare Stream**.
+2. Copy the one-time `wp-config.php` snippet (both defines) into `wp-config.php`.
+3. Click **I have pasted this into wp-config.php**.
+If constants are not detected yet, add them and try again while the panel is still available.
+4. Confirm the settings page shows the key **from PHP constants**.
+No database copy is kept when you confirm constants.

+If you already stored a key in options, use **Show wp-config snippet**, paste into `wp-config.php`, then **I moved it to wp-config.php** so the DB copy is removed.

 Storing PEM in `wp_options` matches how the API token is stored today; constants are the better path for production secrets.
+Confirming constants does not keep a DB copy.
+Leftover DB keys can still be removed while constants are set.
+The private key is only shown on the admin settings page (`manage_options`), never in front-end or block editor JS.
 ### Preferred Media Domain

 This option allows you to select from a small list of different Cloudflare media domains.
 This domain is used when delivering content to your users.
 The 3rd option is a unique subdomain specific to your Cloudflare account.
 This option will only be presented if you have at least one video already uploaded to your Cloudflare Stream account.